pelican-plugins/linkbacks/README.md

 ## Installation / setup instructions
+To enable this plugin:
+1. Install the package from Pypi: `pip install pelican-plugin-linkbacks`
-To enable this plugin, `git clone` this repository and add the following to your `publishconf.py`:
+2. Add the plugin to your `publishconf.py`:

-    PLUGIN_PATH = 'path/to/this-repo'
-    PLUGINS = ['linkbacks', ...]
+    PLUGINS = [..., 'linkbacks']

-`PLUGIN_PATH` can be a path relative to your settings file or an absolute path.

-You will also need to install the Pypi dependencies listed in `pyproject.toml`:

-    pip install poetry
-    poetry install

 ### Cache